 Spring Break Camps in Sacramento and Beyond

 Spring Break is just a few weeks away, so now is the time to start thinking about how to keep your kiddos busy during their time off.
-While kids love the idea of no school for a whole week (or two!), many Sacramento parents are looking for ways to keep their kids busy during Spring Break.
+While kids love the idea of no school for a whole week (or two!), many Sacramento parents are looking for ways to keep kids busy during Spring Break.
 Well, look no further… we’ve put together our list of the top 10 Spring Break camps Sacramento and beyond:

 The Southgate Recreation & Park District‘s Fun Factory offers a fun and exciting Spring Break Camp for kids.
 The program takes place at Fletcher Farm Community Center in Sacramento.
 Staff provide a nutritious morning and afternoon snack, and lead kids in arts and crafts activities and group games.
 Participants will engage in a variety of science, reading, physical education, drama and theater activities.
 Two sessions are available: March 26-30 and April 2-6.
 Camp sessions are held daily between 7am and 6pm.
 To learn more, visit their youth program website.